li-johnny/379taHW4/GradingNotes.md

 ##  Armando Almazan **ERROR**
 * Cannot grade, file is in HTML, not ipynb

-## Tamara Alvarado
+## Tamara Alvarado **34.5**
 * Reponses identical to answer key
-* 5. Broken logic, uses equal over subtraction symbol:
+* 5. =-0.5 pts: Broken logic, uses equal over subtraction symbol:
     ```python
     dfCM['Contribution Margin']=dfCM['SalesPrice']=dfCM['PurchasePrice']
     -->dfCM['Contribution Margin']=dfCM['SalesPrice']-dfCM['PurchasePrice']
     ```
+  * No mention of attending Friday Session

-## Ella AlvesdeLima
+## Ella AlvesdeLima **29.5**
-* 1a.
-Missing sort_values
+* 1a. -0.5 pts: Missing sort_values
     ```python
     begInv_Store = begInv[['Store','01_01_2016_Qty','InvCost01_01_2016']].groupby('Store').sum()
     -->begInv_Store = begInv[['Store','01_01_2016_Qty','InvCost01_01_2016']].groupby('Store').sum().sort_values('InvCost01_01_2016', ascending = False)
     ```
     * 1b.
 Has the correct answer
-* 1b.
-Responses from 1a are in 1b, missing 1b proper response.
+* 1b. -1 pt: Responses from 1a are in 1b, missing 1b proper response.
 Didn't reuse the function to sort by Brand, just repeated the same Store function but sorted again
-* 2ab. endInv_Store is not definied yet is used multiple times.
+* 2ab. -2 pts: endInv_Store is not definied yet is used multiple times.
   * Both use double sorting when it should be grouping by brand or store instead of combining sorts twice.
         ```python
         endInv.sort_values(by='InvCost12_31_2016').tail(10).sort_values(by='InvCost12_31_2016', ascending = True)
         ```
 * 4. No filtering for year (default is receivingdate which is 2016)
 * 4c.
 Used Invoice data, logic looks right, but missing equality symbol in using '>' vs '>='
-* 4d.
-Merges purchases with invoices then filters out freight and quantity
+* 4d. -2 pts: Merges purchases with invoices then filters out freight and quantity
   * Dock point for merging with purchases
+  * Takes too much effort to correct code
 * 4e.
 Good enough

 ## Sarah Aufranc **35**